-The term volatile organic compound (VOC) refers to both man-made and naturally occurring organic chemical compounds that easily evaporate into the air due to their low boiling points (a process known as off gassing).
+The term volatile organic compound (VOC) refers to both man-made and naturally occurring organic chemical compounds that easily evaporate into the air due to their low boiling points, a process known as off-gassing.
 More commonly, VOCs are found in various chemical products in and around our homes, such as the glues that hold composite wood together and the paints and finishes on our walls and furniture.
 Some volatile organic compounds are harmless, while others can be extremely dangerous to people, animals, and the environment, especially in high concentrations.

-Potentially hazardous volatile organic compounds (VOCs) can be found in many common household items and supplies.
+Organic compounds are everywhere around us and they make up many of the familiar scents and smells we encounter everyday.
+Certain organic compounds are considered volatile because they have relatively low boiling points and evaporate into the air when they’re exposed to average room temperatures.
 There are certain things you can do if you’d like to reduce your exposure to VOCs around the home.
 Here are just a few tips:

 - Volatile organic compounds are typically released from solids and liquids as gases.
 When things such as paints, adhesives, and other materials are exposed to certain environmental conditions, certain organic compounds are emitted into the air as vapors.
 Some, but not all, of these gases can be hazardous in large quantities.

 - Potentially hazardous volatile organic compounds can be found in many common household items and supplies so it’s important to inspect your home for potential sources of VOCs.
 Ensure old paint cans, adhesives, and other chemicals are stored properly or disposed of when not being used.

 - When purchasing new products and supplies for the home, look for items that contain low or zero amounts of VOCs.
 Nowadays, there are many green products available that are designed to be safer for people, animals, and the environment.